 Once you have a plan in place, it’s time to deliver on it.
 The good news is that having a plan actually makes it more likely that you’ll start in the first place, which is great!

-Schedule the production time into your own or someone else’s diary and make sure that it is guarded.
+Schedule the production time into your or someone else’s diary and make sure that it is guarded.
 When it comes to writing the content, switch off your email for an hour or so, do your best to avoid interruptions and pop on some thinking music, if that helps you.

 Make sure that you proofread your work, or get someone else with fresh eyes to do so for you.
-Typos and errors in your content can annoy some people to no end and it’s not something you want associated with your professional brand.
+Typos and errors in your content can annoy some people to no ends and it’s not something you want associated with your professional brand.

 After a few posts are live, you should start to see people taking notice.
-Hopefully, they love your content and this will spur you on to stay on track with your schedule.
+Hopefully, they are loving your content and this will spur you on to stay on track with your schedule.
 However, even if you aren’t getting lots of positive feedback, there is still good reason to dig around in your data a little.